DavidSchinazi/draft-connect-udp-ecn/draft-schinazi-masque-connect-udp-ecn.md

 {{!H3DGRAM=I-D.schinazi-quic-h3-datagram}}, it can attempt to use datagrams for ECN information.
 This is done by allocating four datagram flow identifiers (as opposed to one in traditional CONNECT-UDP) and communicating them to the proxy using REGISTER_DATAGRAM_FLOW_ID HTTP/3 frames.
-These frames carry the ECN header with values that allow differentiating between ECN codepoints.
+These frames carry the "ecn" key in their Extension String with values that allow differentiating between ECN codepoints.
 The values are "ect0", "ect1", and "ce".
 For example:

 ~~~
-  ECN = ect0
+  ecn=ect0
 ~~~

 When the proxy receives a datagram from the given flow identifier, it sets